Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Frequently Asked Questions

 Q: Which breed is better for children?
 Both are excellent, but Ragdolls are often more tolerant of being carried around due to their extreme docility.
+The CFA specifically notes that because it is rare for a Ragdoll to be aggressive or temperamental, they make a natural fit for homes with children and other pets.

 Q: Are they hypoallergenic?
 No cat breed is truly hypoallergenic.
 Both breeds produce dander that can trigger allergies.